 Wash and dry all fresh fruit.

 Set 8-inch round cake on cake stand.
-Spread about 1 cup of whipped cream over cake with offset spatula.
+Spread about 1 cup of whipped cream over the cake with offset spatula.
 Set 6-inch cake off-center.
 Cover in whipped cream.

 If you want, you can add in baby’s breath around the fruit.